 This perfect pot of creamy, cheesy, hummus-y, turkey goodness without anything even remotely resembling fish in it.

 I love white chili.
 Maybe even more so than the usual red one because of its creamy factor.

 The one thing I’m not a fan of though is the whole roux thing usually needed to get that creaminess.

-So I had a thought: why not use hummus instead of a traditional roux for a way simpler, less ingredients spread out over the kitchen counter kind of alternative?
+So I had a thought: why not use hummus in the chili instead of a traditional roux for a way simpler, less ingredients spread out over the kitchen counter kind of alternative?

 It totally worked.